South America

 How do Mercosur, Chile and the Pacific corridor connect in South America?

-Which country is best for market entry, logistics, energy, agriculture or resource analysis?
+Which country is best for energy, lithium, agriculture, automotive, SaaS, tourism or logistics analysis?

-How are Argentina, Brazil, Paraguay and Uruguay connected through agricultural trade?
+How are Argentina, Brazil, Paraguay and Uruguay connected through agricultural trade and inland waterways?

 Cross-country context

 The country profiles are entry points.
-For market entry, supply-chain exposure, sector screening or regional positioning questions, the relevant layer is often between countries — not inside one country alone.
+For market entry, supply-chain exposure, sector screening, sourcing, logistics or regional positioning questions, the relevant layer is often between countries, sectors and logistics systems — not inside one country alone.